 2. Letting “I don’t know” stop you.
 If you don’t know, then make up a context until you do know and feel confident in your choices.
 Not every song has a set context.
 If it doesn’t come from an opera or musical then you are probably free to make up your context.

 6. Making it too complicated or getting overwhelmed by the details.
 When performers start exploring the limitless nature of the WWWWW questions, it can become overwhelming.
-They might feel like they just can’t keep it all in their head and show it all to the audience.
+The performer might feel like they just can’t keep it all in their head and show it all to the audience.
 In the end, when you are on-stage, all you need to actively pay attention to is what your character would pay attention to.
-Let the other details go until they become relevant things for your character to react to or interact with.
+Let the other details go until they become relevant things for your character to react or interact with.

 7. Not leaving room for amendment or exploration.
 You have come up with your context and you are sticking to it!
 Right?
 Maybe not.
-While there is a point where you need to settle on decisions, don’t jump right to writing your context in stone.
+While there is a point where you need to settle on decisions, don’t jump straight to writing your context in stone.
 Think of every decision you make as a placeholder until you have something better to put there.
 Don’t ignore that placeholder.
 Let it be a part of that imaginary world, but don’t get so attached to any part of your context that you aren’t willing to explore better options.
 The opposite approach is also a problem.
 Don’t change everything every time you try again.
-Change a piece at a time like trying to find the right puzzle piece in a puzzle.
+Change a piece at a time, like trying to find the right piece in a puzzle.
 Art and performance are processes that demand a commitment to revision and amendment.